-Chapter 1.
-Getting started as a member Explains what it means to be in a Medicare health plan and how to use this booklet.
-Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your

-Chapter 2.
-Important phone numbers and resources......
-22

-Tells you how to get in touch with our plan (Clover Health Choice (PPO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+oegiiiiiiig o reach chapter.
+Chapter 1. .
+Getting started as a member 4 Explains what it means to be in a Medicare health plan and how to use this booklet.
+Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.
+Chapter 2. .
+Important phone numbers and resources 21 Tells you how to get in touch with our plan (Clover Health Choice (PPO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board

 Chapter 3.
 Using the plan's coverage for your medical services......
-42
+41